NoldAndreas/2DChebClass/README.md

 2DChebClass is a code Andreas Nold and Ben Goddard developed as a project for some simple DFT computations in 2012 by at Imperial College London.
 Since then, it evolved into a library of classes and functions to solve 1D and 2D DFT and DDFT problems.

-I had to port the code from assembla to Bitbucket, because in assembla, the number of team members was restricted to three.

 ## To get started

 After downloading the version control system 'git', run, in the folder you want your git repository to be created